Trani Cathedral

 West front of Trani Cathedral, with the bell tower.

-Trani Cathedral (Cattedrale di Trani; Basilica cattedrale di Santa Maria Assunta; Cattedrale di San Nicola Pellegrino) is a Roman Catholic cathedral dedicated to Saint Nicholas the Pilgrim in Trani, Apulia, south-eastern Italy.
+Trani Cathedral (Cattedrale di Trani; Basilica cattedrale di Santa Maria Assunta; Cattedrale di San Nicola Pellegrino) is a Latin Catholic cathedral dedicated to Saint Nicholas the Pilgrim in Trani, Apulia, south-eastern Italy.
 Formerly the seat of the archbishop of Trani, it is now that of the archbishop of Trani-Barletta-Bisceglie.
 Consecrated in 1143, is one of the main examples of Apulian Romanesque architecture.

 It was built using the local stone of Trani, typical of the region: a calcareous tuff, obtained from the caves of the city, characterised by its colour, an extremely light pink, almost white.

 The cathedral is distinguished by its showy transept and by its use of the high pointed arch in the passage beneath the bell tower, which is unusual in Romanesque architecture.

 History

 Construction began in 1099, over the earlier church of Santa Maria della Scala, which went back to the 4th century.
 The relics of Saint Leucius were kept here until the 8th century, when they were translated to Brindisi.
 The new church was intended to house the relics of Saint Nicholas the Pilgrim (who died in Trani in 1094).
 The cathedral was dedicated as soon as they were installed, without waiting for the building to be completed.

 The decisive stage of construction probably took place between about 1159 and 1186 under the leadership of Bishop Bertrando II, and the building was complete by about 1200, except for the bell tower, which was only finished in the 14th century.